1. THE PUBLIC GOOD: The Trust is a Registered Charity (nr.1174239) for the advancement of education in horticulture and conservation.

 ● Projects/information for local conservation and wildlife incl articles & audits.

-● Association with Wiltshire Young Offenders Unit providing placements for reparation for young individuals (under statutory supervision)
+● Association with Wiltshire Young Offenders Unit providing occassional reparation placements.

-●Offering the garden to residents of local nursing & retirement homes for short relaxing visits.
+●Relaxation garden visits for residents of local nursing & retirement homes.

 ●Bringing students from across the E.U. for study residential placements for 4 to 8 weeks to interact with the local community, enhance international friendship, and improve their understanding of Britain.